Sustainability

 Kronberg Academy as a training institute

-As an educational institute, we want to train exceptional young musicians to become artists fully conscious of their human responsibility towards music, people and the planet.
+Our institution collaborates with international concert halls, such as those in Berlin, New York, London and Tokyo.
+It further organises the Kronberg Academy Festival every two years and coordinates regular meetings of its alumni.
+As an educational institute, we want to train exceptional young musicians to become artists fully conscious of their responsibility towards music, but also of that towards people and the planet.
 It is important to us that they leave Kronberg Academy with this mindset.
 We want to give them the best musical support, but at the same time we also seek to motivate them to do just what Pablo Casals urged them to: to employ their artistry in the cause of peace among humankind – and the conservation of nature.

 Furthermore, we are jointly developing very specific artistic projects that dovetail with this issue.
 Discussions around, as well as the impact of events on, sustainable lifestyles have become a fixed component of our training, and we take into account any changes which are having a growing influence on artists’ job profiles as a result.
 Aspects of sustainability have thereby become a subject of discussion within the study programmes as well as part of the curriculum.